-A Critical Forensic Look At Radiant Logistics Strategy, Management, And Financial Accounting Strain Suggests 30% - 50% Downside Risk
+A Critical Forensic Look At Radiant Logistics Strategy, Management, And Financial Accounting Strain Suggests 30-50% Downside Risk

-Spruce Point Capital Management is pleased to announce it has released the contents of a unique short idea involving Radiant Logistics, Inc. (NYSE/MKT: RLGT or "the Company"), a poorly constructed roll-up in the third party logistics (3PL) and transportation industry.
-With its share price up approximately 85% in the past year, we have conducted an extensive fundamental and forensic accounting review, and believe investors are overlooking significant downside risks.
-As a result, we have a "Strong Sell" opinion and a price target of approximately $3.00 - $4.50 per share, or approximately 30%-50% downside.
+Spruce Point Capital Management is pleased to announce it has released the contents of a unique short idea involving Radiant Logistics, Inc. (RLGT or "the Company"), a poorly constructed roll-up in the third party logistics (3PL) and transportation industry.
+With its share price up approximately 85% in the past year, we have conducted an extensive fundamental and forensic accounting review and believe investors are overlooking significant downside risks.
+As a result, we have a "Strong Sell" opinion and a price target of approximately $3.00-4.50 per share, or approximately 30-50% downside.
 Please review our disclaimer at the bottom of this email.
 We also encourage all of our readers to follow us on Twitter @sprucepointcap and register on our website.

-Executive Summary and Tenants of Short Thesis
+Executive Summary And Tenants Of Short Thesis

-Spruce Point believes that Radiant Logistics, another promotional 3PL roll-up story, is an even worse investment and much weaker company:
+Spruce Point believes that Radiant Logistics, another promotional 3PL roll-up story, is an even worse investment and much weaker company.

 Questionable Management History Tarnished By Previous Accounting Scandal

-- Radiant's CEO Bohn Crain and first General Counsel Cohen were executives at Stonepath Group (formerly AMEX: SRG ; now OTCBB: OTC:SGRZ), which crumbled when it admitted financial and accounting irregularities tied to revenue overstatement, and expense understatement.
-An SEC inquiry commenced, allegations of fraud were made, and Stonepath was eventually delisted, and faded to the pink sheets and insolvency
+- Radiant's CEO Bohn Crain and first General Counsel Cohen were executives at Stonepath Group (formerly AMEX: SRG ; now OTC:SGRZ), which crumbled when it admitted financial and accounting irregularities tied to revenue overstatement and expense understatement.
+An SEC inquiry commenced, allegations of fraud were made, and Stonepath was eventually delisted and faded to the pink sheets and insolvency

-- Later, with a "reverse merger" from the shell of "Golf Two, Inc" the duo launched Radiant Logistics on the bulletin board in 2005
+- Later, with a "reverse merger" from the shell of "Golf Two, Inc", the duo launched Radiant Logistics on the bulletin board in 2005

-- The SEC has already questioned Radiant's accounting, and it has made the scary disclosure that its margin method, "Generally results in recognition of revenues and purchased transportation costs earlier than the preferred methods under GAAP which does not recognize revenue until a proof of delivery is received or which recognizes revenue as progress on the transit is made."
+- The SEC has already questioned Radiant's accounting, and it has made the scary disclosure that its margin method "Generally results in recognition of revenues and purchased transportation costs earlier than the preferred methods under GAAP which does not recognize revenue until a proof of delivery is received or which recognizes revenue as progress on the transit is made."

 - Don't expect Radiant's minor league auditor named Peterson Sullivan to spot problems.
-Radiant pays them miniscule audit fees and three of its employees (including two partners) have recently been sanctioned by the SEC and PCAOB in less than 2 years
+Radiant pays it miniscule audit fees, and three of its employees (including two partners) have recently been sanctioned by the SEC and PCAOB in less than two years

-Similar to Echo, Radiant Is A Non-Accretive Roll-Up Strategy in the 3rd Party Logistics Space Showing Strains
+Similar To Echo, Radiant Is A Non-Accretive Roll-Up Strategy In The 3rd Party Logistics Space Showing Strains

 - Radiant has completed 16 acquisitions since 2006 and has not demonstrated any cumulative net cash flow, a key measure of success

-- Its largest acquisition of Wheels in 2015, has failed to hit expectations, and exposed Radiant to the transportation brokerage market, an area coming under extreme margin pressure from new technology entrants.
+- Its largest acquisition of Wheels in 2015 has failed to hit expectations and exposed Radiant to the transportation brokerage market, an area coming under extreme margin pressure from new technology entrants.
 Radiant levered up and diluted shareholders meaningfully.
-Its noteworthy that Wheels Group was itself a reverse merger on the Toronto Venture exchange, and also promoted as a 3PL roll-up
+It's noteworthy that Wheels Group was itself a reverse merger on the Toronto Venture exchange and also promoted as a 3PL roll-up

-- Radiant's GAAP / Non-GAAP financials are diverging at an alarming rate and it recently announced "organizational changes" (Warning: it had to hire a "Chief Commercial Officer" and its COO resigned) while suspending Sales and EPS guidance to investors for FY 2017
+- Radiant's GAAP/Non-GAAP financials are diverging at an alarming rate, and it recently announced "organizational changes" (Warning: it had to hire a "Chief Commercial Officer" and its COO resigned) while suspending Sales and EPS guidance to investors for FY 2017

-Unattractive Capital Structure and Unfavorable Shareholder Policies
+Unattractive Capital Structure And Unfavorable Shareholder Policies

 - Radiant's expensive 9.75% perpetual preferred stock sucks cash flow from common shareholders; the Company will likely have to use its existing shelf registration to dilute shareholders again when the preferred first becomes callable at the end of 2018

-- Radiant has a history of irrational dilution; eg. in July 2015 to pay down its credit facility costing just 3.5%, clearly its equity is cheaper!
+- Radiant has a history of irrational dilution; eg. in July 2015 to pay down its credit facility costing just 3.5%; clearly, its equity is cheaper!

 - Key insiders have been selling.
-Notably, Radiant's second largest shareholder / original executive Cohen sold all his shares in 2015 and now hides his association from Radiant on his biography.
-The Company's new COO also sold his entire shares 1yr after joining
+Notably, Radiant's second largest shareholder/original executive Cohen sold all his shares in 2015 and now hides his association from Radiant on his biography.
+The Company's new COO also sold his entire shares one year after joining

 Unattractive Valuation And Limited Reason To Own The Stock

-- With shares up nearly 85% in the past year, investors seem blinded to the fact that is recent cash flow is declining 20% YoY
+- With shares up nearly 85% in the past year, investors seem blinded to the fact that recent cash flow is declining 20% YoY

 - The market is expecting virtually no revenue growth from Radiant and has failed to take a close forensic look at the Company to identify issues that suggest further strain lies ahead.
 However, Radiant trades at an irrational premium to logistics peers

-Capital Structure Overview and Valuation
+Capital Structure Overview And Valuation

-We will demonstrate in this report that RLGT's financial condition is fragile, and its valuation is nonsensical.
+We will demonstrate in this report that RLGT's financial condition is fragile and its valuation is nonsensical.
 Investors may start focusing on FY 2018 very soon as a critical year for capital needs.
-Radiant has $48m remaining on its shelf registration, and we would expect further dilution to manage debt obligations
+Radiant has $48m remaining on its shelf registration, and we would expect further dilution to manage debt obligations.

-(1) Less $7m paid for Lomas acquisition post 3/31/17 and $511k for preferred dividend
+(1) Less $7m paid for Lomas acquisition post 3/31/17 and $511k for preferred dividend.

 Debt Maturity Profile